nhsconnect/gpconnect-demonstrator/README.md

 If they do not return a suitable response, ensure that the system environment variables described above are pointing to the correct install directory, and that the *\bin* directories within them are on your PATH system environment variable.

 ### Developing the front end
 When developing the UI, it's best to run it separately to the back end.
-To do this, open up a second command shell and use the following commands:
+To do this, use the following commands:
 ```sh
 cd {projectRoot}\webapp
 grunt serve